ProTech-IT-Solutions/pws-cluster-sr1/README.md

 # hi! welcome to your VPS!

-you can modify anyway you want, its perfectly legal!
+you can modify anyway you want, check out @osjs on NPM for apps and providers!